+SP will align staves automatically depending on the musical objects or notes that appear in-between bars.
 Multiple musical staves do not have to be equidistant from each other in a system.
-To give a staff extra space (for lyrics, or a complex line), go to Select ( $\mathbf{k}$ ) mode.
+To give a staff extra space (for lyrics, or a complex line), go to Select (🗷) mode.

 Next, tap on the left hand barline of the staff you wish to reposition.
 A red square should appear on the barline, as shown.
-Touch and slide the blue square up or down to reposition your musical line:
+Touch and slide the blue square up or down to reposition your musical line.
+If the handle is at the top-most staff, you will specify a system-to-system spacing, whereas on other staves you will apply a spacing between staves.

-Set a default staff/system spacing